Helping their senior years to be golden years

 Exercise is essential for pets of all ages to help them maintain a healthy weight, muscle tone, joint flexibility, good circulation, and overall health and happiness.
 With older pets it’s important to provide regular exercise rather than in fits and starts, allow them to warm up gradually before exercise, and modify the amount and type of exercise to match their ability.
 Swimming is a great low-impact option.
 Also consider giving their joints a gentle massage after exercise… ask us how.

-Symptoms of dental disease includes bad breath, swollen, red or bleeding gums, dropping food from mouth while eating or chewing on one side of the mouth, drooling, decreased appetite, weight loss, pawing at the mouth, reacting defensively, when patted on the head, disinterest in normal toys.
+Symptoms of dental disease includes bad breath, red or bleeding gums, dropping food from mouth while eating or chewing on one side of the mouth, drooling, decreased appetite, weight loss, pawing at the mouth, reacting defensively when patted on the head, or disinterest in normal toys.

 One of the most important aspects of owning a pet is to have a healthy and happy relationship with it and many pets are abandoned at pounds or shelters because of a breakdown in the relationship.
 Worse still, many more are banished to isolation in the back yard because of behaviour problems.
 These animals sometimes suffer in silence for the rest of their lives and it is particularly sad when dealing with older pets potentially suffering from senility.

-One of the best ways of determining whether or not your pet is suffering from a cognitive problem is to complete consecutive senility screens regarding your pet’s behaviour, one month apart, and having these assessed by us to see if there is a problem with your pet.
-Please ask us about this process which is a complementary service for our valued clients and their pets.
-Please feel free to take advantage of it if you think it may be necessary.
+One of the best ways of determining whether or not your pet is suffering from a cognitive problem is to complete senility assessments of your pet’s behaviour.
+Please ask us about this process at your senior pet’s next health check.